The 18th &

 families also settled down in the Mosonmagyaróvár region, where

 there was established a Slovene self-administration in 1998.
-In the 1970s and 1980s the economic situation
+In the 1970s and

-of the Slovenes from the Raba Region improved, and they only laboured as
+1980s the economic situation of the Slovenes from the Raba Region improved, and

-seasonal workers in Dombóvár, Cspreg and Söpte in order to
+they only laboured as seasonal workers in Dombóvár, Cspreg and

-supplement their income.
-Since the political change in Hungary nowadays
+Söpte in order to supplement their income.
+Since the political change in

-mainly seasonal work in Austria and to some extent also in Slovenia is done in
+Hungary nowadays mainly seasonal work in Austria and to some extent also in

-order to supplement one's income.
+Slovenia is done in order to supplement one's income.

-to assimilate into Hungarian culture
+endeavour to assimilate into Hungarian culture

-In 1792 Hungarian was introduced as language of instruction in all the
+In 1792 Hungarian was introduced as language of instruction in all the schools

-of Vas County.
+County.
 The goal of these two authors was not the promotion of Hungarian

 assimilation but rather enable the Slovenes from the Raba Region to advance